Yoga After A C-Section

 Yes, yoga can help with both physical and emotional recovery after a C-section.
 IIn addition to strengthening abdominal and pelvic muscles, yoga can improve postpartum mood, help in establishing mind-body connection, and reduce symptoms of postpartum depression and anxiety (10).

 Before engaging in yoga after a cesarean section, check with your medical advisor about the exercises and poses suitable for you.
 Then, consult a yoga professional trained in post-surgery yoga and begin with light stretches.
-It is safer to restrain from practicing poses on your own, at least for a few months after a C-section.
+While yoga can benefit new mothers by promoting physical and mental wellness, it is safer to refrain from practicing poses on your own, at least for a few months after a C-section.
 Be aware of the movements while practicing, and note how your body feels with each pose.
 If you notice any discomforts, stop practicing that position and inform your doctor about the issue.

 Infographic: Safe Yoga Poses To Try After A C-Section